 The post liberalization era in India has seen a significant change in the market scenario with the customer.
 In this scenario customers are constantly looking out for convenience of one stop shopping.
 Further, they also seeking speed and efficiency in processing and hence on the lookout for additional information, better quality and value items, shorter queues and healthy and clear shopping environment.
 It brings various issues/ prospects before Indian retail marketing.
 This are discussed as follows.

-1-Consumer upliftment is one of the major influencing factor for growth of retailing in India.
-The growing population in rural as well as urban markets affect positively on retailing in India.
+1-Consumer upliftment influencing factor for The growing population in rural as well as urban markets affect positively on retailing in India.